adequatej/sa_connect/README.md

-### SA Connect: Student Assistant Recruitment System
+# SA Connect: Student Assistant Recruitment System
 This is the SA Connect application, designed to streamline the student assistant (SA) recruitment process for the WPI Computer Science Department.
 It allows students to apply for available SA positions, and enables faculty to create positions and review applications.

-### Contributers
-* John/Jed Geoghegan
-* Julian Kreis
-* Jacob Lu
-* Harleen Kaur

-### Installation Instructions
+# Installation Instructions
 To set up this application on your local machine, follow these steps:

-# 1. Clone the repository:
+### 1. Clone the repository:
 git clone https://github.com/<your-username>/sa-connect.git
 cd sa-connect

-# 2. Set up a virtual environment (Optional but recommended): If you're using Python 3, create and activate a virtual environment:
+### 2. Set up a virtual environment (Optional but recommended): If you're using Python 3, create and activate a virtual environment:
 python -m venv venv
 venv\Scripts\activate

-# 3. Install the dependencies:
+### 3. Install the dependencies:
 pip install -r requirements.txt

-# 4. Set up your .env file:
+### 4. Set up your .env file:
 Create a .env file in the root of the project directory and add the following configurations:

 - Microsoft Authentication Configurations